sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 | 111    | 7     |

-Let's look at the largest number in the octal `7`.
+Let's look at the largest octal digit `7`.

 It occurs when all 3 bits are true `1`